IcramDoku/cmsc-447/assignment1-app/frontend/README.md

+#### Hello ignore this too, just some notes and the readme from react setup
 We got a buch of dashboards working, but signup and signin both route to creating a user/adding to database, so fix that! will need a route for user data retrival.